PowerShellEmpire/PowerTools/PowerView/README.md

 ## Domain Trust Functions:
-    Get-NetDomainTrust              -   gets all trusts for the current user's domain Get-NetForestTrust              -   gets all trusts for the forest associated with the current user's domain Find-UserTrustGroup             -   enumerates users who are in groups outside of their principal domain Find-GroupTrustUser             -   enumerates all the members of a domain's groups and finds users that are outside of the queried domain
+    Get-NetDomainTrust              -   gets all trusts for the current user's domain Get-NetForestTrust              -   gets all trusts for the forest associated with the current user's domain Find-ForeignUser                -   enumerates users who are in groups outside of their principal domain Find-ForeignGroup               -   enumerates all the members of a domain's groups and finds users that are outside of the queried domain
     Invoke-MapDomainTrust           -   try to build a relational mapping of all domain trusts